Clinton family

 Four members of the family in January 2009.
 From left to right, Hillary Clinton, Bill Clinton, Chelsea Clinton, Dorothy Rodham, and the unrelated then-Vice President Joe Biden.

 The Clinton family is an American political family from New York who originate from Arkansas, who are related to Bill Clinton, the 42nd president of the United States (1993–2001), and his wife Hillary Clinton, the 67th United States secretary of state (2009–2013), senator from New York (2001–2009) and the first lady of the United States (1993–2001).
 Their immediate family was the First Family of the United States from 1993 to 2001.
 In 2016, Hillary Clinton became the first female presidential nominee from a major political party in United States history.
 The Clintons (Bill and Hillary) are the first married couple to each be nominated for president.
 Hillary was defeated in the election by television personality, real estate developer and businessman Donald Trump.

-By blood, they are not related to the Founding Fathers and vice president George Clinton and his nephew New York Governor DeWitt Clinton.
+They are not related by blood to the Founding Fathers and vice president George Clinton and his nephew New York Governor DeWitt Clinton.
 However, they are related through Bill's stepfather Roger, who was the first cousin five times removed of George Clinton.